Back-end Engineering Articles

 red

-As you can see, Circle doesn't have the reading and writing method for "fill", but it works because Circle inherits from the Figure class who already has these methods.
+As you can see Circle doesn't have the reading and writing method for “fill”, but it works because Circle inherits from Figure class who already has these methods.

-The advantage of using Inheritance is that if you add more methods inside the parent class, all the child classes will automatically receive that method.
-For example, let's suppose that we want to add this method to the Figure class: x, y, and shadow.
-What we have to do is this.
+The advantage of using inheritance is that if you need to add more methods inside the parent class, all the child classes will receive that method automatically.
+Let’s suppose that we want to add this methods to the Figure class: x, y, and shadow.
+What we have to do is this

 class Figure